blainegarrett/learn/sessions/5/index.md

 ## Overview
-Now that we have a basic understanding of HTML and some common tags, you might be asking what happens if we need to show HTML syntax in your rendered HTML.
+Now that we have a basic understanding of HTML and are familiar some common tags, you might be asking what happens if we need to show HTML syntax in your rendered HTML.
 No?
 Perhaps even less so, you might be wondering how to use characters used for HTML syntax.
 What about emojis?
 In this session we'll go down a small rabbit hole.

 ### Why is this a problem?
 When you write HTML, the browser tries to interpret what you wrote into valid HTML markup.
 When it runs across characters that might otherwise be used in HTML markup, the browser can get confused thinking it might be HTML.
 The browser may render the output unexpectedly.

 **Common Problematic Characters**
 - `<` -  less than sign